 Parallel fan-out: 5 reports in 0.65s (one call, 5 workers running in parallel)

-The function signature is honest.
-Nothing is “ignored”.
 The argument the caller passes is the argument parallel_func reads.
+The function still returns the same list shape as before.

-For higher throughput, pynenc’s native parallel API goes further: instead of aggregating before returning, the function exposes a result group that the caller can iterate as results arrive.
-Each item is available as soon as the worker that produced it finishes — no waiting for the slowest one.
-The parallel_func pattern shown here is the zero-migration-cost option: same signature, same return type, same call site, parallelism handled entirely by the decorator.
+For higher throughput, pynenc also supports result groups that the caller can iterate as results arrive.
+The parallel_func pattern shown here is the lower-migration option: same signature, same return type, same call site, and parallelism handled by the decorator.

 When direct_task is the right tool

 @app.direct_task always blocks the caller.
-That is the point: it preserves the calling contract that the original code already relied on.
-Migration is a copy-the-decorator operation, not a rewrite.
+That is the point: it preserves the behaviour the original code already relied on.
+Migration can happen one function at a time.

-For fire-and-forget semantics — enqueue work and continue without blocking — @app.task is the right decorator.
+For work that should be enqueued while the caller continues immediately, @app.task is the right decorator.
 It returns an Invocation and exposes .result for explicit waiting.
-The two decorators are complementary; the right choice is whichever one preserves the call pattern the codebase already has.
+The two decorators are complementary; the right choice is the one that matches the call pattern your code already has.

 Try it